 Beaches: With over 9,000 kilometers of coastline, Mexico has no shortage of idyllic beaches to visit.
 You’ll find built-up resort towns, laid-back boho enclaves, surf destinations, and everything in between.
 Check out my guide to Mexico’s best beach towns for help choosing the best beach destination for you!

 Colonial Cities: Mexico’s colorful colonial cities are picturesque and packed with culture.
-From the artsy community of Guanajuato to the culinary hub of Oaxaca, the bohemian culture of Xalapa, or the nature-oriented San Cristobal de las Casas, each of Mexico’s cities has it’s own distinct and alluring vibe.
+From the artsy community of Guanajuato to the culinary hub of Oaxaca, the bohemian culture of Xalapa, or the nature-oriented San Cristobal de las Casas in Chiapas, each of Mexico’s cities has it’s own distinct and alluring vibe.

 Riviera Maya: The Riviera Maya is one of the most popular travel destinations in Mexico, and for good reason.
 The beautiful white-sand beaches and turquoise sea make it a pretty idyllic setting for a relaxing, sun-soaked vacation.
 The luxurious resorts, chic boutique hotels, thrilling aquatic adventures, and fascinating archaeological sites are all just bonuses.

 Yucatan Peninsula: Mexico’s Yucatan Peninsula offers an incredible cross-section of all that makes Mexico a fascinating destination.
 Made up of three states, Campeche, Yucatan, and Quintana Roo, this region is known for beautiful colonial cities like Merida and Campeche, stunning white-sand beaches like those of Tulum, and lush jungles such as the Calakmul Biosphere Reserve.
 You can also enjoy beachfront resorts, thousands of cenotes, ancient ruins, incredible food, and so much more.